ryanmcdermott/clean-code-javascript/README.md

 ### Avoid conditionals

 This seems like an impossible task.
-Upon first hearing this, most people say, "how am I supposed to do anything without an `if` statement?"
-The answer is that you can use polymorphism to achieve the same task in many cases.
+Upon first hearing this, most people say, "how am I supposed to do anything without an `if statement?` The answer is that you can use polymorphism to achieve the same task in many cases.
 The second question is usually, "well that's great but why would I want to do that?"
 The answer is a previous clean code concept we learned: a function should only do